UCAS code: A100

 Stage 3: Interview

-The interview will take the form of Mini Multiple Interviews (MMI) which will assess the following (mapped onto good medical practice):
+The interview will take the form of Mini Multiple Interviews (MMI) which could assess the following (mapped onto good medical practice):

 - Understanding and motivation for wanting to join the MBChB programme at Edge Hill University.